luann8331/opensage-adk/docs/wiki/user_guide/Introduction.md

 - **Integration with security tools** (Joern, CodeQL, GDB, Neo4j)
 - **Evaluation framework** for security benchmarks

-## Why OpenSage?
+## Why OpenSage-ADK?

-OpenSage was designed to make self-programming agent development feel more like software development.
+OpenSage-ADK was designed to make self-programming agent development feel more like software development.
 It provides:

 - **Isolation**: Each agent session has its own resources, preventing interference